bwolmarans/simplefiringrange/README.md

 da4fc5b552bd        mattrayner/lamp:latest-1804   "/run.sh"           About an hour ago   Up About an hour    0.0.0.0:80->80/tcp, 3306/tcp   condescending_hoover
 cat app/brett.mysql | docker exec -i da4fc5b552bd mysql
 ```

+Now, you can hit the site on port 80 and have at it!

 # IGNORE EVERYTHING BELOW THIS LINE